getting your web pages indexed in google can be a challenge salterra digital services

 • Your site is big, as it helps ensure all pages are found and indexed.

-• Your site has pages that aren’t easily discovered by Googlebot during the crawl process—for example, pages featuring rich AJAX or images.
+• Your site has pages that aren’t easily discovered by Googlebot during the crawl process, such as pages featuring rich AJAX or images.

-• Your site is new and has few external links pointing to it.
+• Your site is new and has few external links.
 A sitemap helps Google discover your pages faster.

 • Your site has an extensive archive of content pages that are isolated or not well-linked to each other.